Mary T. Barra

 Senior Vice President and President, Cadillac

-Carlisle was appointed to this position on April 18, 2018.
-He replaces Johan de Nysschen, who left the company.
-Carlisle had been president and managing director of GM Canada since Nov.
-20, 2014.
-He began his GM career in 1982 as an industrial engineering co-op student at the Oshawa, Canada truck assembly plant.
-He has served as VP of global product planning and program management, VP of U.S. sales operations, and president and managing director of Southeast Asia operations.
-Carlisle plays in the GM Canada Salaried Hockey League.
+Carlisle had been president and managing director of GM Canada since 2014, and was responsible for sales and marketing for all vehicle classes and brands, aftersales, dealer support, operations, manufacturing, and engineering.
+Carlisle began his GM career in 1982 as an industrial engineering co-op student at the Oshawa truck assembly plant.
+He has served as VP of global product planning and program management, VP of U.S. sales operations, and president of Southeast Asia operations.

 Senior Vice President, Global Public Policy